Your clients trust you to create real results and hit KPIs that drive their businesses forward.

-Authority Labs is $49 per month for unlimited users, though for white label reporting you will need to upgrade to the $99 per month plan.
+Authority Labs is $49 per month for unlimited users, though you will need to upgrade to the $99 per month plan for white-label reporting.

-You can track regional ranking data, get insights into “(not provided)” keywords, track competitor keywords, and scheduled automated reporting.
+You can track regional ranking data, get insights into “(not provided)” keywords, track competitor keywords, and schedule automated reporting.

-However, the lack of other essential features like backlink monitoring or analytic data means you will have to supplement this tool to provide a full SEO reporting picture for clients.
+However, lacking other essential features like backlink monitoring or analytic data means you will have to supplement this tool to provide a full SEO reporting picture for clients.

-SE Ranking has fantastic cost to value ratio, while Google Data Studio has advanced reporting capabilities if you can withstand a higher barrier to entry.
+SE Ranking has a fantastic cost-to-value ratio, while Looker Studio has advanced reporting capabilities if you can withstand a higher barrier to entry.

 Agency Analytics prioritizes client access, which is a big deal if transparency is a core value for your agency.

-Authority Labs keeps it lean and clean, while SEMrush is always adding innovative features.
+Authority Labs keeps it lean and clean, while Semrush always adds innovative features.